Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ### The chat Web component

 We already built a chat Web component for you, so you can focus on connecting the chat API.
-The nice thing about Web components is that they are just HTML elements, so you can use thecm in any framework, or even without a framework, just like we do in this workshop.
+The nice thing about Web components is that they are just HTML elements, so you can use them in any framework, or even without a framework, just like we do in this workshop.

 As a result, you can re-use this component in your own projects, and customize it if needed.